espresso/espresso/README.md

 ```

 That's a regular **Ruby method** and it's regular **Espresso action**.<br>
 That's also an Espresso route.
-Yes, the app will respond to "/book/100"<br>
+Yes, the app will respond to **"/book/100"**<br>
 And of course action params are used naturally, through method arguments(`id` rather than `params[:id]`).

-And all this offered by Ruby for free!
+All this offered by Ruby for free!
 Why to reinvent the wheel?

 Expressive Setup
 ---